-You can configure the columns that are displayed:
+Configure the columns that are displayed:

-- 1. Click the button beside the search field to display a tooltip menu showing all of the available jobspec fields. - 2.
-While the tooltip menu is displayed, check or uncheck the columns to configure which columns to display. - 3.
-Click the button again, or a blank portion of the page, to hide the tooltip.
+- 1. Click the Select Columns button beside the search field to display the dropdown menu.
+The dropdown menu shows all of the available jobspec fields. - 2.
+Select the columns to display using the checkboxes in the dropdown menu. - 3.
+Drag the column label up or down the list to change the order the columns are displayed in. - 4.
+Click the Select Columns button again, or a blank portion of the page, to hide the menu.